-I know I cannot achieve self control without God’s help.
+I certainly know I cannot achieve any self control without God’s help.

 CAPABLE OF FREELY GIVING HIMSELF

-As a human being, once you can control yourself.
+As human beings, once we can control ourselves, even partially,

-You can choose to give yourself in service to others.
+we can choose to give ourselves in service to others.

 Think of those who volunteer for the military,